Reaper1-1/async-storage/docs/api/usage.md

 !!! warning "Windows platform"

     As of AsyncStorage v3.0, Windows platform does not support scoped storages.
-It fallsback to previous implementation - single storage per application.
+It falls back to previous implementation - single storage per application.

 ## Using a storage